jonaphil/FEND_Coffeeroaster/README.md

 # Progress

 This Project is far from being finished.
-Since it is not a realworld Project and I am advancing with the Learning of the React Framework I decided to publish it although it is not finished.
+Since it is not a realworld Project and I am advancing with the Learning of the React Framework, I decided to publish it although it is not finished.
 It should show my contemporary Understanding of HTML, CSS and JavaScript.
+There is still a lot of work planned - which could be seen by all the TODO and FIXME Tags.